Auto Accidents Lawyer: Understanding Hit and Runs in Florida

 Victims should not try to follow the driver.
 The odds of tracking them down are extremely slim, and leaving the scene could make it more difficult to prove that there was a crash, at all.

-Personal Injury Claims in Tampa Involving Hit and Run Drivers
+Personal Injury Claims in Florida Involving Hit and Run Drivers

 Because the driver fled the scene, tracking them down is the first step in a personal injury claim.
 When the person is found, you can file a personal injury lawsuit.
 Through this lawsuit, your attorney will negotiate a settlement in your favor or pursue trial if that's in your best interest.